Easy and cheap enchiladas recipe

 The beauty of this recipe is how many meals it has the potential to see you through.
 Having gobbled most of them up for dinner, we put one in the fridge and then took it to work the next day to enjoy with a side salad.

-Or, if you don't think you'll eat them all in time, let your extra mixture cool, wrap it in a fajita, then wrap it in clingfilm, and place it in an airtight container in the freezer.
+Or, if you don't think you'll eat them all in time, let your extra mixture cool, put it in a wrap, cover it with clingfilm and leave it in an airtight container in the freezer.

 Take your enchiladas out of the freezer the night before you plan to eat them to allow them to defrost completely, then cover them in cheese and bake as before.